 The bankruptcy filing may last on your credit report for a few years.
 If you completed a Chapter 13 bankruptcy, the filing might remain on your credit report for seven years.
 On the other hand, Chapter 7 bankruptcy will stay on your credit report for up to 10 years.
 See MyFico.com.

 If bankruptcy is on your credit, it does not mean you will be prevented from acquiring new debt.
 For instance, the waiting period for a mortgage may be a lot sooner.
 Many car loan lenders will have no waiting period at all; you may get a loan the very next day.
-The FHA and Veteran’s Association allows borrowers to qualify for a mortgage in just two years after the discharge.
-See FHA Regulation 4155.4.
+The F.H.A. and Veteran’s Association allows borrowers to qualify for a mortgage just two years after the discharge.
+See F.H.A.
+Regulation 4155.4.

 How Does Debt Settlement Differ From Bankruptcy?

 Debt settlement is a process in which you negotiate with your creditors to pay a reduced amount.
 To explore debt settlement, you need to have an income stream that will enable you to repay your creditors.
 Most creditors will only accept a settlement if the borrower can show they can afford it.
-If an agreement is reached, the remaining balance of the loan should be forgiven.
+If an agreement is reached, the loan’s remaining balance should be forgiven.

 Unlike bankruptcy, you cannot force your creditors to accept less.
 A debt settlement only occurs if the creditor agrees to the proposal.
 Essentially, the creditor holds all the cards in debt settlements.
 Usually, the most considerable risk to the creditor will be the borrower filing bankruptcy.
 If bankruptcy is filed, the creditor’s power may be limited or non-existent.